MicrosoftLearning/mslearn-ai-fundamentals/Instructions/Exercises/03b-text-analysis.md

     ```
    You are an AI assistant that analyzes and summarizes text.
     ```

-    Now, suppose you've found an old article from a computer trade magazine, that includes a review of a home computer that was launched in the 1980s

 1. Enter the following prompt (you can press CTRL+ENTER for a new line):